A Brief History of Sizewell Hall

 Sizewell Hall is fully booked each weekend for church or group houseparties/conferences.

-There are also many mid week activities such as Walking Break, Golf Break and of course African Adventure.
+There are also many mid week activities such as Walking Breaks, Golf Breaks and Bird Watching Breaks.